Rangeraluffy/COVID-Website/README.md

 # COVID - WEBSITE - GRAVIZEN

-This is a personal project carried out in the evening on my free time for to improve my CSS skills.
+This is a personal project carried out in the evening on my free time to improve my CSS skills.
 This project was developed by Alexandre Marolleau.

 ## Project overview